-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification Engineer.
-If the applicant is responsible for constructing the improvement, they would be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
-With mitigation, this intersection would still operate at LOS [Level of Service] E during the PM peak hour.
-This is consistent with the result from the Chula Vista Urban Core traffic study, which concluded that no additional mitigation is desired at this location.
-This mitigation would reduce Significant Impact 6.5-27 to below a level of significance.
-Applies to Significant Impact 6.5-27.
-MM 6.5-11 Prior to the issuance of certificates of occupancy for any development in Phase IV of the development.
-As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 6.5-28, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
+As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
+The additional roadway capacity would facilitate the flow of project traffic.
+If the applicant is responsible for constructing the improvement, they maywould be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
+This mitigation would reduce Significant Impact 6.5-16 to below a level of significance.
+Applies to Significant Impact 6.5-16.
+MM 6.5-45 Prior to issuance of a certificate of occupancy for any Phase III project, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 6.5-17, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
 The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 6.5-28, then prior to the issuance of issuance of the certificate of occupancy, the Port applicant shall construct a dual eastbound left-turn lane along J Street at the intersection of J Street and I-5 NB Ramps., or similar improvements which reduce the identified impact to a less than significant level based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
-Port Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy for any development in Phase IV City Engineer Port or City depending on the jurisdiction of the development
+If it is determined that the development will trigger Significant Impact 6.5- 17, then prior to the issuance of the first certificate of occupancy for the development, the Port applicant shall widen Street A between H Street and Street C to a four-lane Class I Collector, or similar improvements which Port Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and the first Certificate of Occupancy for any Phase III Project City Engineer Port or City depending on jurisdiction of the development